Marselka/lidar-sync-mimics-gps/README.md

 ## Software
 The software consists of ROS drivers for handling Lidar and IMU data and precise timestamping.
-Lidar ROS driver is based on common ROS package with our patch for hardware timestamping by mimicking GPS-clock.
+Lidar ROS driver is based on common ROS package with our patch for hardware timestamping by mimicking GNSS-clock.
 IMU ROS driver is developed from scratch and produces [sensor_msgs/Imu](http://docs.ros.org/en/melodic/api/sensor_msgs/html/msg/Imu.html) messages.

 ## In case of questions